 I’m a big fan of overnight oats.
 Not just because they’re delicious and incredibly versatile with so many different flavors like pistachio overnight oats and chocolate hazelnut overnight oats, but because you wake up and breakfast is ready.

-If you love coffee-flavored anything, you’re going to love this tiramisu overnight oats recipe.
+If you love coffee-flavored anything, you’re going to love this recipe!
 Imagine creamy chocolate espresso oats, topped with creamy yogurt, and dusted with cocoa powder.
-Just like the classic dessert, but in breakfast form.
+It tastes just like the classic dessert, but in breakfast form.
+And for a snackable tiramisu, you simply must try my tiramisu stuffed dates.

 Tiramisu…but reimagined as a make-ahead breakfast you’ll run out of bed for!